 Due from banks comprise of operational balances and interbank placements with banks.
-The Bank only deals with counterparties with an investment grade credit rating.
-All amounts due from banks are in Stage 1 (2018: Stage 1).
+The Branches only deals with counterparties with an investment grade credit rating.
+All amounts due from banks are in Stage 1 (2019: Stage 1).
 There were no movements between stages during the year.
-The ECL included above is AED 63 (2018: AED 350).